Guide to Federal Direct Student Loans

 After you have completed the “Important Next Steps” on page 2 of this document and successfully completed your administrative status and course registration, you will receive in September 2022 an FDLP Award Letter from Sciences Po listing tentative approved loan amounts.

 Loan funds disbursed for each of the two semesters (Fall, Spring) are subject to an international processing delay before release to student accounts.
 More information about processing times can be found under the heading “Important Loan Dates.”

-No loan funds will be disbursed to your account until your enrollment indicates you are eligible.
+No loan funds will be disbursed to your account until your enrolment indicates you are eligible.
 Students must have fully completed their administrative registration and be regularly attending ALL classes.
 Their funds will be deposited in 2 disbursements directly in their personal bank account in early October (Fall) and again in early February (Spring).